Sanger sequencing

 Introduction

-Sanger sequencing was the first method of DNA sequencing, developed by Fred Sanger in 1975.
+Developed by Fred Sanger in 1975, Sanger sequencing was the first method of DNA sequencing.
 It was the method used for the ground-breaking Human Genome Project, completed in 2003.
-Other names for this techniques are ‘chain-termination sequencing’ or ‘dideoxy sequencing’.
+Other names for this technique are ‘chain-termination sequencing’ and ‘dideoxy sequencing’.

 Clinical applications of Sanger sequencing